 Termites are opportunistic and, with the right conditions, can become active in a number of different environments.
 The three things they are most drawn to include:

 - Moisture problems.
 Subterranean termites in particular are attracted to moisture, especially in soil.
 Standing water or excess moisture will invite termites to take up residence in your home.
-Always fix leaks, broken sprinkler systems, downspouts, and clogged gutters to ensure you are protected from moisture problems.
+Always fix leaks, broken sprinkler systems, downspouts, and clogged gutters to make sure you are protected from moisture problems.

 - Cracked foundations.
 Termites will take advantage of structural vulnerabilities, no matter whether your home is wooden or brick.
 A crack in the structure of your property allows for termites to easily build mud tubes upon it.
 Frequently inspect your home for cracks and make repairs as needed.
 Look for other issues that could contribute not just to termite problems, but all sorts of pest problems!